eddyerburgh/notes/conventions.md

    > BGP4 supports CIDR and subnetting {% cite internet-routing-architecture --locator 101 %}.

-4. Place a comma after i.e. and e.g. when they are used as part of a sentence:
+4. Place a comma after i.e. and e.g.:

    > Each component is separated by a dot (e.g., _eng.cisco.com._).